Legal Translation Dubai

 What makes a translation officially certified in the UAE?

-An authenticated translation in the UAE must be done by an MOJ-licensed certified translator.
-The completed work bears an official stamp and signature, serial number, and QR code.
+An authenticated translation in the UAE must be done by an MOJ-licensed translator.
+The completed work bears an official stamp, signature, serial number, and QR code.
 Government agencies scan the QR to verify authenticity.
-Without these elements certifying the accuracy, the translated document will be rejected by courts and ministries.
+Without these elements, the translated document will be rejected by courts and ministries.

 What is the difference between certified translation and legal translation?

-Certified translation is a broader category—any translation with a translator's attestation of accuracy.
+Certified translation is a broader category — any translation with a translator's attestation of accuracy.
 Legal translation specifically refers to translations for legal proceedings, contracts, and court documents.
-In the UAE, both types of certified translation typically require MOJ authentication to be recognized and accepted by government agencies.
+In the UAE, both typically require MOJ authentication to be accepted by government agencies.

 How long does authenticated translation take?

-Standard documents (contracts, POAs, certificates) take 60 minutes to 24 hours for accurate and complete translation.
+Standard documents (contracts, POAs, certificates) take 60 minutes to 24 hours.
 Long court judgments may need 2-3 business days.
-We give exact timelines after assessing your original document.
+We give exact timelines after assessing your document.
 Express service is available for urgent visa or court deadlines.

-Do you provide certified translation services for DIFC and ADGM?
+Do you provide certified translation for DIFC and ADGM?

 Yes.
 These courts use English and common law.
-Our professional translators use the right terminology for wills, trusts, and commercial agreements.
-We understand the legal nuances between civil law and common law—providing accurate and professional translations for each jurisdiction.
+Our translators use the correct terminology for wills, trusts, and commercial agreements — understanding the legal differences between civil law and common law jurisdictions.

 Do documents need attestation before translation?

-Usually yes for documents issued in a different country.
+Usually yes for documents issued outside the UAE.
 The attestation chain (notary, foreign ministry, UAE embassy, MOFA) authenticates your original document before translation.
-We check attestation status first to confirm required documents are in order—this avoids paying for a certified translation you cannot use.
+We check attestation status first — this avoids paying for a translation you cannot use.

 Can you translate documents from foreign embassies?

 Yes.
-We regularly translate documents issued by foreign embassies and consulates in the UAE, as well as documents requiring embassy attestation from the destination country.
-Our certified translators handle the specialized terminology these official documents require.
+We regularly translate documents issued by foreign embassies and consulates in the UAE, as well as documents requiring embassy attestation.
+Our translators handle the specialized terminology these official documents require.

 What if my authenticated translation is rejected?

-If rejection is our error, we fix it free and redeliver.
-We also cover courier costs.
-Our translation agency handles thousands of submissions monthly and knows exactly what each government authority requires for documents to be recognized.
+If rejection is our error, we fix it free and redeliver, including courier costs.
+We process documents daily for clients across all seven emirates and know what each government authority requires.

-No. Send your original document via WhatsApp, approve the quote, pay online, and receive your authenticated translation digitally.
+No. Send your document via WhatsApp, approve the quote, pay online, and receive your translation digitally.
 We courier physical certified copies anywhere in the UAE.
-This professional service is designed for busy professionals who need translations for legal, corporate, or visa purposes.
+Our Palm Jumeirah office is available for in-person collection if preferred.